vsm/vsm-box/README.md

         for typing.
     + A TheTerms component will only grow in width; it does not shrink during editing.
 This gives more visual stability when editing a VsmBox.
-      It may shrink again e.g. after external code sets new `v-model` data on the vsm-box component.
+      It may shrink again e.g. after external code sets new `initial-value` data on the vsm-box component.

 Notes:
-+ a TheTerms component works with 'absolute positioning' of its Term subcomponents.
++ A TheTerms component works with 'absolute positioning' of its Term subcomponents.
 So it takes full control over the positioning of its Terms, instead of relying on the browser's sometimes finnicky way of laying-out 'floating' components.